Old Fashioned Peach Cobbler

 • Place peaches mixed with sugar into baking dish.
 Cover with dough.
 Cut a few slices in top of crust.

-• Bake at 350 degrees for 60 minutes until golden brown and bubbly.
+• Bake uncovered at 350 degrees for 60 minutes until golden brown and bubbly.
 Check after 45 minutes since ovens vary.

 Notes